Warning! This list of must-see Poldark filming locations in the UK contains spoilers! Don’t say we didn’t warn you *wink*

 Bowood is a Grade I listed Georgian country house in Wiltshire.

-While the manor itself is beautiful, its estate and gardens are nothing short of magical – with walled gardens, temples, waterfalls and even an arboretum to discover.
+While the manor itself is beautiful, its estate and gardens are nothing short of magical – with temples, grottoes, a waterfall and even an arboretum (or pinetum) to discover.

 Bowood appears in the Poldark series a couple of times as Hyde Park; once in season 4 and then again in season 5.